Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Skeletons of symmetric powers

 \subsection{The process of tropicalization}

-Let $X$ be a smooth projective curve over $K$ and suppose there is a fixed semistable model $\calX$ of $X$ over $R$.
-By the semistable reduction theorem, we can always find $\calX$ if we are willing to replace $X$ by its base change to a finite extension of $K$.
+Let $X$ be a smooth projective curve over $K$ and suppose there is a fixed semistable model $\calX$ of $X$ over $R$ that admits as section.
+By the semistable reduction theorem, we can always find such a $\calX$ if we are willing to replace $X$ by its base change to a finite extension of $K$.

 Denote by $\Gamma$ the dual tropical curve of $\calX$.
 We now define the tropicalization map